 When we first spotted this crazy picture of a Prius driver hitching a free energy ride on San Francisco’s MUNI power lines, we couldn’t believe it!
 Equipped with a giant trolley pole, the Franken-Prius hacks into the same overhead electrical system that propels the city’s buses, getting free power from San Francisco‘s public transportation infrastructure.

-Although this tricked-out Prius is unfortunately not real, the concept is inspiring.
-The Franken-Prius reminds us of similarly improbable design concepts created in architectural competitions, such as those in the Evolo Skyscraper Competitions, which serve to stimulate debate and discussion.
-Maybe a designer will be inspired by this “MUNI-fied” Prius and start chipping away on a viable alternative–we’d love to see it!
+The Franken-Prius is certainly inspiring – it reminds us of the improbable design concepts created in architecture contests like the Evolo Skyscraper Competitions, which serve to stimulate debate and discussion.
+Hopefully other hackers will be inspired by Jon’s “MUNI-fied” Prius and will start chipping away on their own models—we’d love to see it!

 Via The Bold Italic